geraintluff/jsfx/README.md

 Spectrum Matcher is a tool for comparing the spectrum/timbre of an input against a model, and optionally applying a correction filter.

+The bottom half of the screen shows the short-term spectrum (green), the long-term spectrum (yellow), and the long-term reference spectrum (blue).

+The top half of the screen shows the current difference between the long-term spectrums (red).
+If correction is enabled, it shows the correction curve (white) and phase (dotted brown).
+If the correction is frozen, it shows the frozen correction values in blue.

+To disable correction and re-start/clear the long-term spectrum measurements, hit "Reset".
+To start correction, hit "Correct".
+Once correction is enabled, hit "Freeze" to set or update the fixed correction values.

 ![screenshot](Spectrum Matcher 1.png)

 It can learn new models from the incoming audio, and save this as a preset for later use:

 ![screenshot](Spectrum Matcher 2.png)

+This effect is quite CPU-intensive, so if you're not using it it could be good to bypass it.

 ## Smooth Limiter